 Overcoming narcissist abuse, by Elizabeth Shaw – Life Coach.

-Narcissists lies, why they lie and some examples of the most common lies they all seem to tell.
+The narcissists lies, why they lie, and some examples of the most common lies they all seem to tell.

-A narcissistic personality disorder is on a spectrum, most people can have a trait or two, those with all the traits use them in different manipulative ways, some will lie more than others, some are extremely abusive and you have to move miles away from, others are not.
-So you can counteract and handle yourself around them and not have to fully remove them from your lives, negativity breeds negativity so you wouldn’t want to spend to much time around those you can not completely remove from your life.
+A narcissistic personality disorder is on a spectrum, most people can have a trait or two, those with at least five of the characteristics have the disorder, and they use lies in different manipulative ways, some will lie more than others, some are extremely abusive, and you have to move miles away from, others are not.
+So you can counteract and handle yourself around them and not have to remove them from your life entirely, negativity breeds negativity so you wouldn’t want to spend to much time around those you can not altogether remove from your life.

-Most people will lie at some point in their lives, sometimes because you don’t want to hurt others, yet people with empathy towards others, will feel guilty and want to come clean often leading them to avoid lying in the future.
-Usually resorting to white lies that protect others, as they are aware of the consequences of lying.
+Most people will lie at some point in their life, sometimes because you don’t want to hurt others, yet people with empathy towards others, will feel guilty and want to come clean often leading them to avoid lying in the future, usually good people resort to white lies that protect others, as they are aware of the consequences of lying.

-Narcissists believe that lies work for them, so they will adopt many lies, to suit a situation and meet their own needs, walking straight over all others, who stand in their way, with some the amount of lies they tell, and believing their own lies to be reality making their lies even more convincing to others.
+Narcissists believe that lies work for them so that they will adopt many lies, to suit a situation and meet their own needs, walking straight over all others, who stand in their way, with some the number of lies they tell, and as the lack in cognitive reflection they actually end up believing their own lies to be reality making their lies even more convincing to others.
 They lie through instinct to deny others reality and to keep denying so that their needs are met.

-- They lie to get admiration and positivity energy.
+- They lie to get admiration and positive attention.

 - They lie to confuse you and your own reality.